 Drinking and drug use in university and college is widespread and infamous.
 Those aged 18 to 22 who are enrolled full time in college are more likely to binge drink than those of the same age who are not enrolled full time in college, although rates of binge drinking among both groups have decreased in recent years.
-In 2017, around 6.2 percent of college students stated they had used marijuana one or two days in the last 30 days, while 0.8 percent stated they had used cocaine one or two days in the last 30 days.
-Nevertheless, only 1.2 percent of college students have been diagnosed with substance abuse or addiction.
+The most commonly used drugs among college students include marijuana, prescription stimulants such as ritalin and adderall, and cocaine.
+In 2021, among college students who had ever used marijuana, around 12 percent stated they had used marijuana daily or almost daily in the last 90 days.
 Other health risk factors involving safe sex, smoking cigarettes, and a lack of sleep are also common in colleges and universities and require appropriate education and health care services.

 This text provides general information.
 Statista assumes no